shengpo/helloFace/README.md

 Functions:
 ----------
-- using [OSC](http://archive.cnmat.berkeley.edu/OpenSoundControl/) to send out the result of face-detection
+- using [OSC](http://archive.cnmat.berkeley.edu/OpenSoundControl/) to send out the result of face-detection or to response query
-- also receive [OSC](http://archive.cnmat.berkeley.edu/OpenSoundControl/) message for dynamic settings (not implemented currently)
+- also receive [OSC](http://archive.cnmat.berkeley.edu/OpenSoundControl/) message for dynamic settings or query
 - providing GUI for simple setting and easy using